 The College of Osteopathic Medicine requires that each applicant submit either a pre-health committee packet or three faculty recommendation letters (two of which must be science faculty).
 We do not place a limit on the number of recommendation letters submitted.
 A DO or MD letter is strongly recommended, although not required, and cannot be substituted for a faculty letter.
 Employer letters will be accepted in addition to, but not in place of, a faculty letter.

 2. I've been out of school for a few years and do not have any undergraduate faculty contacts left.
 Who should I approach about letters?

-You may request letters from graduate faculty if they are available or colleagues with whom you work or perform research if they areon faculty at a college or university.
+You may request letters from graduate faculty, if they are available, or colleagues with whom you work or perform research, if they are faculty at a college or university.

-3. Does the College of Osteopathic Medicine utilize Virtual Evals and/or Interfolio?
+3. Does the College of Osteopathic Medicine utilize AACOMAS, Virtual Evals, and Interfolio?

-Yes, we will accept recommendation letters through either Virtual Evals or Interfolio.
-If you would like to send your letters this way you must contact your advisor to do so.
-If your school doesn't have either of these options, you may have letters sent directly to the admissions office by mail to this address:
+Yes, we will accept recommendation letters through either AACOMAS, Virtual Evals, or Interfolio.
+If you would like to send your letters this way, you must contact your advisor to do so.
+If your school doesn't have any of these options, you may have letters sent directly to the admissions office by mail to this address:

 Old Westbury, NY 11568-8000